 The GemLightbox continues to be updated with the best features designed to make jewelry photography easier for jewelry retailers.
 It’s equipped with a turntable that lets you record 360 jewelry product photography and video using only your smartphones in seconds!
 Check out the benefits you could be gaining by simply incorporating it into your virtual process.

-Watch the video below to see how we photograph jewelry using the GemLightbox and a smartphone.
+Click the photo below to watch how we photograph jewelry pieces using the GemLightbox and an iPhone.

 White background photography is a popular product photography approach in e-commerce and other online marketplaces such as eBay and Amazon, which recommend such to its online retailers.
 The reason being is that a white background doesn’t just make your jewelry images look professional, sophisticated, neat, and clean, it also helps in establishing credibility and trust with customers.

 The following are recommended for photographing jewelry on a white background.

 Gather all the materials you need such as:

 1. Lightbox or tent – its illuminated translucent white surface is a good source of diffused, soft lighting

 2. White background alternatives like a roll of pure white paper or a matte-finish vinyl backdrop among many others